Do you write donut or doughnut?

 pinch of cinnamon

-Combine the ingredients and stir.
-It should thicken up nicely.
-If your mixture "curdles", I have a feeling that your coconut oil was melted, while your maple syrup may have been cold.
-You can eliminate this problem by heating them both together :-)
+- Stir together the ingredients.
+It should thicken to a good consistency.
+If your mixture “curdles,” I’m guessing it’s because your coconut oil was melted and your maple syrup was cold.
+You can solve this issue by heating them both at the same time.

-Dip each doughnut in the glaze and then in some crushed peanuts.
+- After dipping each doughnut in the glaze, roll it in crushed peanuts.